-The full Exercises usually entail 30 days of silent retreat divided into four “Weeks” (roughly seven days).
-Each day the retreatant spends four or five hours of prayer a day and attends daily Eucharist.
+The full Exercises usually entail 30 days of silent retreat divided into four “weeks” (roughly seven days).
+Each day, the retreatant spends four or five hours in prayer and attends daily Eucharist.
 Daily, she or he will meet with a Director of the Exercises, one trained to guide and coach a person through the experience.

 Charting desolations and consolations is a skill one begins to learn in this week.
 Such charting helps us choose, in freedom and truth, how we are to follow Jesus.

 The third week is a virtual reliving of the passion and death of Christ as one spends hours and days being imaginatively present to the final days and hours of Jesus’ earthly life.

 The fourth week is a joyful entering into the astonishing reality of the risen Christ in one’s life by contemplating the experiences of the first disciples.